Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 Before long, I had gathered a bunch of edible nuts.
 I encountered an unexpected problem.
 Even with the hammer, I had difficulty cracking the shells.
 On the occasion that I hit an apparent weak point, the nut essentially disintegrated into a powder.
 The system of this world was rather ridiculous at times.

 Giving up, I just took the resulting nut flour and used it as breading for the fish meat.
-Eryn's first experience with Fish Fry was success.
+Eryn's first experience with Fish Fry was a success.
 However, she complained to me later that she would have to work it off.
-After Eryn had gained weight from eating too much fried food, I had explained to her the concept of calories.
+After Eryn had gained weight from eating too much fried food, I had to explain the concept of calories to her.
 She turned up to the sky and cursed at the sin of consuming tasty food.

 My thoughts returning to the current moment, I had pulled out the leftover nuts and my hammer, experimenting with it once again.
 This time, I wouldn't have to worry about embarrassing myself in front of anyone.
 After nearly an hour of practice, I had discovered two things.
 One, I could neatly break the shell without damaging the inside if it already had a crack in it.
 Two, if there wasn't already a crack, one way to create one was to drop it from a given height.
 Throwing it forcefully at the ground was actually less effective, likely due to it registering as an attack.
+Since my Atk stat was near zero, that took priority.
 It was weird how any forceful interference by me would trigger this kind of effect.
 Well, at least I was no longer destroying the nuts, so I rolled into bed for the night.

-The next morning, Eryn and I were questioning the villagers about the current situation.
+The next morning, Eryn and I questioned the villagers about the current situation.

 "Some unruly men have been squatting in the mines since last week."